Understanding the Meaning and Types of Real Estate

 • Tenant Relations: Finding and retaining tenants, handling lease agreements, and addressing tenant needs.

-• Maintenance and Repairs: Ensuring the property is well-maintained and any issues are promptly addressed.
+• Maintenance and Repairs: Keeping the property in good condition and addressing issues promptly.

 • Financial Management: Collecting rent, paying expenses, and managing the property’s finances.